Rob Davis (politician)

-Rob Davis (born ca. 1964) is a Canadian politician.
-He served on the York city council from 1991 to 1997, and was a member of the Toronto City Council from 1997 to 2000.
+Rob Davis (born 1964) is a Canadian politician.
+He served on the City of York council from 1991 to 1997.
+He was the first Black city councillor in the 200-year history of the City of York.
+He was elected as a member of the amalgamated Toronto City Council from 1997 to 2000.
+He was also the first Black city councillor of the amalgamated Toronto City Council.